Ancient near east

 Community laments concerned the people as a whole, often expressed with the plural “we.”
 However, the song was sung by a representative of the community, perhaps a king, priest or prophet, so the singular “I” appears at times, even in a lament that also uses “we” (e.g., Psalm 44).

-Lament image-Cultural Backgrounds Bible
+Lament from Cultural Backgrounds Study Bible

 A Hittite community lament over the destruction wrought by an enemy, spoken by King Arnuwanda, c.
 1350 BC. © Baker Publishing Group and Dr. James C. Martin.
 Courtesy of the Turkish Ministry of Antiquities and the Istanbul Archaeological Museums, Turkey